-Since the politicians asked the bloggers to adhere by a code of ethics, I guess it is only FAIR that we, bloggers ask the politicians to adhere by a code of ethics as well.
+Since the politicians asked the bloggers to adhere to a code of ethics, I guess it is only FAIR that we, bloggers ask the politicians to adhere to a code of ethics as well.

 From Canada based Mad River Institute for Political Science:-

 1. No elected official will intentionally violate any laws, or any provisions of the constitution, nor will they promote others to do so.
 Upon conviction of any provincial or federal offence, the elected official shall resign from office, even before pending appeals.

 2. No elected official will intentionally do harm to, or breech the confidentiality and anonymity, of any citizen or resident.
 Given the power of a politician to undermine reputations in parliament, legislature, or council, or interfere in an individual’s relationship with the government, elected officials must treat everyone with civility, honesty, equality, and respect at all times.